CactiLab/Sherloc-Cortex-M-CFVD/README.md

 # SHERLOC: Secure and Holistic Control-Flow Violation Detection on Embedded Systems

 Sherloc is a secure and holistic control flow violation detection mechanism for microcontroller-based embedded systems.
-This repository contains the source code, example applications, and evaluation tools required to understand, use, and evaluate Sherloc.
+This repository contains the source code, examples, and evaluation tools required to run and evaluate Sherloc.
-We tested our implementation on an ARM **V2M-MPS2+** Evaluation Board.
+We tested our implementation on an ARM V2M-MPS2+ Evaluation Board.

 The results of this project were published in the paper entitled "[SHERLOC: Secure and Holistic Control-Flow Violation Detection on Embedded Systems](https://cactilab.github.io/assets/pdf/sherloc2023.pdf)" in the ACM Conference on Computer and Communications Security (CCS) 2023.
 If you want to cite our paper in your work, please use the following BibTeX entry.
 ```
-@inproceedings{tan2023ccs,
+@inproceedings{tan2023sherloc,
  title = {SHERLOC: Secure and Holistic Control-Flow Violation Detection on Embedded Systems},
  author = {Tan, Xi and Zhao, Ziming},
  booktitle = {ACM Conference on Computer and Communications Security (CCS)},